HazyResearch/based/README.md

 python setup.py install
 ```

-We have provided benchmarking plots for different kernels in the ```benchmark/examples/linear_attention_forward/``` folder.
-We are providing [WandB training curves here](https://api.wandb.ai/links/simarora/ryv84b55) showing how training using the ```fla-parallel``` mode allows Based to faster than Mamba at the 360M parameter scale at strong quality!
+We have provided benchmarking plots for different kernels in the [benchmark/examples/linear_attention_forward/](https://github.com/HazyResearch/based/tree/main/benchmark) folder.
+We are providing [WandB training curves here](https://api.wandb.ai/links/simarora/ryv84b55) showing how training using the ```fla-parallel``` mode allows Based to train fast with strong quality!

 ### Additional notes:
-- If you want to explore the optional decay strategy discussed in the Based paper, you can checkout the ```notebooks/03-31-decay.ipynb``` notebook.
+- If you want to explore the optional decay strategy discussed in the Based paper, you can checkout the [notebooks/03-31-decay.ipynb](https://github.com/HazyResearch/based/blob/main/notebooks/03-31-decay.ipynb) notebook.
-- Note that this training code is from: https://github.com/Dao-AILab/flash-attention/tree/main/training, the Flash Linear Attention kernel is from https://github.com/sustcsonglin/flash-linear-attention, and the Fast Transformers kernel is from https://github.com/idiap/fast-transformers.
-Please cite them if you use their work!
+- Note that this training code is from: https://github.com/Dao-AILab/flash-attention/tree/main/training, the Flash Linear Attention kernel is from https://github.com/sustcsonglin/flash-linear-attention, and the Fast Transformers kernel is from https://github.com/idiap/fast-transformers. **Please cite them if you use their work!**

 ## Evaluate